 Today is Presidents’ Day in the United States.
-If you didn’t know, President Nixon started Presidents’ Day to honor all past presidents of the U.S.
+If you didn’t know, the holiday was expanded under President Nixon to honor all past U.S. Presidents.

-While we are celebrating all of our past Presidents, we’d like to take a look specifically at the Presidents who were lawyers.
-Below we have created a list of presidents who worked as lawyers before they took the highest office.
+While we celebrate all of our past Presidents, we’d like to take a closer look at those who practiced law before taking the highest office in the nation.
+Below, we’ve created a list of Presidents who worked as lawyers before their presidency.

 John Adams